DevonTomatoSandwich/Pi-Doorbell/README.md

  - handle: for a boom3 the handle will be '0x0003'.
 For other BLE speakers or even the megaboom this may be different and you may need to sniff packets like in the post either with Packetlogger or Wireshark (I used wireshark for android).
  - value: this is just an address appended with '01' where the address is the bluetooth address of the phone which has the ultimate ears app installed. find BT address [for ios](https://www.techwalla.com/articles/how-do-i-find-a-bluetooth-address) or [for android](https://www.technipages.com/android-find-bluetooth-address)
  - device hex: if you manually connect the pi to the boom3, and run `hcitool con` you can see a list of devices connected to the pi.
 Only connecting the boom3 should show one hex address corresponding to the boom3

-You should now replace the variables `boomHex`, `boomValue`, `boomHandle` in the `doorbell.py` script.
+You should now replace the variables `BOOM_HEX`, `BOOM_VALUE`, `BOOM_HANDLE` in the "play.sh" script.

+"play.sh" also has `BOOM_CARD` which may be needed in the rare case where the device is connected but not sinked.
+To get this card value, you must pair and trust the boom manually with the Pi.
+Then run
+`pacmd list-cards`
+You may see cards for an audio jack and hdmi but find the card that contains the boom's hex.
+Under the index, copy the contents of the name field inside and excluding the arrow <> brackets, and set this as the `BOOM_CARD`

+"play.sh" also has absolute paths to bluetoothctl and pulseaudio.
+These should be correct but you can double check them by running
+`which bluetoothctl`
+which should return "/usr/bin/bluetoothctl".
+If the path is different copy it into the `BTCTL` value.
+You can repeat this for pulseaudio.

 ## wiring

-setup the wiring like in the above photo and schema.
+Setup the wiring like in the above photo and schema.

-[this link](https://forum.core-electronics.com.au/t/433mhz-remote-control-by-hacking-a-wireless-doorbell-arduino-and-raspberry-pi/7799) has further instructions on how to wire the receiver and what the other receiver pins do.
-I've added an external pull down resistor on the breadbaord so that there is no high voltage produced from the floating state in the input wire (orange).
+Note that the Pi's internal pull down resistor must be enabled (as in below line from the doorbell.py script)
+`GPIO.setup(pinIn, GPIO.IN, GPIO.PUD_DOWN) # set input terminal with internal pull down resistor`
+An external pull down resistor is not required.
+The pull down resistor will stop interference on the input (white) wire from causing a high reading due to a floating state caused when the circuit is open.
 This stops the doorbell from playing randomly.
-Aparently both an internal and external pull down resistor is needed to stop fluctuation.
+It is also important that the input (white) wire is connected to the LED's cathode (marked with a +) to reduce interference and to give a more consistent signal.

+Many thanks to Core Electronics for [this article](https://forum.core-electronics.com.au/t/433mhz-remote-control-by-hacking-a-wireless-doorbell-arduino-and-raspberry-pi/7799) which inspired my project.
+It shows how others have wired the same receiver differently and what the other receiver pins do.
+Note that you could connect the input GPIO on the Pi to one of the pins on the reciever chip (sig1 or sig2) however their pulses are not consistent enough (see pulses folder for more explanation) and can cause voltage spikes that somehow ignore the effect of the Pi's internal pull down resistor.
+Using the LED eliminates both these problems.

-The boom3 should be paired and connected once manually.
-Also when the doorbell is pressed the result is to play a tune from the doorbell's list of tunes then play the meme through the speaker.
+When the doorbell is pressed the result is to play 2 sounds:
+ - tune from the doorbell's list of tunes followed by
+ - meme through the boom speaker
+You can select different sounds by holding the small black button on the transmitter.
 You can select a tune that is short (3 knock sound) so to not play over the meme.
-You can select different sounds by holding the small black button on the transmitter.

 ## run